 Reward grows in road rage killing of Southern California boy

-An initial $50,000 reward in the slaying of 6-year-old Aiden Leos increased with contributions from Orange County officials and a contribution from a businessman, Southern California News Group reported.
+A private contribution over the weekend increased the reward in the slaying of 6-year-old Aiden Leos, Southern California News Group reported.

 The boy was fatally shot in the abdomen on May 21 while seated in the back seat of a car driven by his mother, Joanna Cloonan, on State Route 55 in the city of Orange.